fork-for-review/bcoa.com/src/pages/projects/stairwell.md

 Stair-Well Housing represents a concept for modular housing design intended to address NYCs dire need to bring low cost, efficient affordable housing to the five boroughs.
-The flexible, stacking design is conceived to take advantage of the many vacant infill lots located in developing, low-rise neighborhoods in the 5 boroughs.
+The flexible, stacking design is designed to take advantage of the many vacant infill lots located in developing, low-rise neighborhoods in the 5 boroughs.
 The invention is in the single stair run integrated into each module which, when